NTA to CTD

-The Common Technical Document (CTD) replaced the Notice to Applicants (NtA) for the submission of licence applications.
-This became mandatory in Europe in 2006, in 2005 the CTD format was adopted by the US, there was a requirement for Japan to do this in 2008, and a move in 2007/2008 for the rest of the world.
+The Common Technical Document (CTD) replaced the Notice to Applicants (NtA) for the submission of licence applications, becoming mandatory in Europe in 2006.
+In 2005 the CTD format was adopted by the US and in 2008 there was a requirement for Japan to introduce this change, with a move in 2007/2008 for the rest of the world.

 This followed review by the International Conference for Harmonisation (ICH) to produce one document acceptable by the Food and Drugs Administration (FDA) in the USA, the European Medicines Agency (EMA), and the Japanese Pharmaceuticals and Medical Devices Agency (PMDA).
 Since January 2010 it is now mandatory for all submissions to be made in electronic CTD or eCTD format.

-The CTD format is more structured, organised, and specified such that individual sections are more self-explanatory.
-The framework consists of five modules, four of which form part of the CTD as follows:-
+The CTD format is more structured, organised, and specified so that individual sections are more self-explanatory.
+The framework consists of five modules, four of which form part of the CTD as follows:

-Module 1 – is not part of the CTD.
-This is not defined by the ICH guidelines, and contains specific regional administrative information such as application forms.
+Module 1 – This is not part of the CTD and is not defined by the ICH guidelines.
+It contains specific regional administrative information such as application forms.

-Module 2 – provides an introduction to the pharmaceutical drug and includes key summaries of the submission data, for example the quality overall summary, non-clinical overview and clinical overview.
+Module 2 – This section introduces the pharmaceutical drug and includes key summaries of the submission data including, for example, the quality overall summary, non-clinical overview, and clinical overview.

-Module 3 – contains the quality information for the drug substance, drug product and any relevant regional information.
+Module 3 – This module contains the quality information for the drug substance, drug product and any relevant regional information.
 Module 3 is also referred to as the Chemistry, Manufacturing and Controls (CMC) section.

-Module 4 – contains safety information presented in non-clinical study reports.
+Module 4 – This section contains safety information presented in non-clinical study reports.

-Module 5 – contains efficacy information presented in the clinical study reports.
+Module 5 – This contains efficacy information presented in the clinical study reports.

-Woodley BioReg supports clients in NtA to CTD dossier conversion; this can be an onerous and resource-consuming task, so WBR provide Flexible Remote Resourcing Solutions allowing clients to access resources as and when they need it.
+Woodley BioReg supports clients in NtA to CTD dossier conversion; this can be an onerous and resource-consuming task, so WBR provides flexible remote resourcing solutions allowing clients to access resources as and when they need it.